 HIIT exercises are pretty flexible, but here are some that you can do daily to keep your body young and healthy.

-Then end each round with either a minute walk or by stretching your quads.
+Then end each round with either a minute walk or by stretching your muscles.

 Cycling and Swimming

-Another great and entertaining way to reach your anaerobic state is to alternate between fast paced cycling or swimming with moderate rides and swims.
+Another great and entertaining way to exercise while aging is to alternate between fast paced cycling or swimming with moderate rides and swims.

 These exercises will keep you in shape while also reducing your fight with aging.